-Tucker, Armstrong, Massad (2009) are investigated that a profile of a mind map user from the education sector is one that constructs hand-drawnmaps, but a significant number employ mind mapping software (such as Inspiration).
-Users appreciate the ease in which ahand-drawn map may be created at any time or place, but they also see the drawback given today's technology of not having an electronic copy available.
+Tucker, Armstrong, Massad (2009) are investigated that a profile of a mind map user from the education sector is one that constructs hand-drawn maps.
+However, a significant number employ mind-mapping software (such as Inspiration).
+Users appreciate the ease in which a hand-drawn map may be created at any time or place, but they also see the drawback given today's technology of not having an electronic copy available.
 An advantage of mind mapping software is the ability to modify maps easily, but the cost is a deterring factor.
 Users in the education environment indicate that mind maps help them organize their ideas.
 They use mind maps for brainstorming, problem solving, preparing presentations and conducting research.
-Most mind map users from the business environment government environment are more like-minded than those from the education sector.
-Theyconstruct hand-drawn maps but a significant number of users employ software (such as MindManager).
+Biggest part of mind map users from the business and government environment are more like-minded than those from the education sector.
+They construct hand-drawn maps, but a significant number of users employ software (such as MindManager).
 Business and government users share the same attitudes with users in education regarding the advantages and disadvantages of using hand-drawn maps.
 However, those in business and government differ in what they perceive as advantages and disadvantages of mind mapping software.
 Business users typically utilize mind maps for brainstorming and process improvement.

-As concluded Santiago (2011) mind mapping is most useful during brainstorming, note-taking and developing clinical scenarios.
+As concluded Santiago (2011), mind mapping is the most useful during brainstorming, taking notes and developing clinical scenarios.
 Concept mapping's strength lies in forcing us to organize knowledge hierarchically.
 Thinking maps are powerful templates allowing the learner to develop metacognitive skills.
 Argument mapping is a critical thinking tool to formalize premises, counterarguments and conclusions.